 In this work, we have proposed a conditional gradient method for solving constrained vector optimization problems.
 In our method, the auxiliary subproblem used to obtain the descent direction is constructed based on the well-known Hiriart-Urruty's oriented distance function, and the step sizes are obtained by Armijio, adaptative and nonmonotone strategies.
 We proved the sequence generated by the method can converge to a stationary point no matter how bad is our initializing point.
 It is worth mentioning that in the convergence analysis of the conditional gradient method with adaptative step size rule, we do not assume the Lipschitz continuity of the objective's Jacobian, but with the help of a flexible convexity condition given by us.
 Such setting is obviously different from the work in \cite{AFP2021}.

 An open question (Q1) has been proposed naturally in Remark \ref{rem4.3}, and it is worth investigating in our future work.
 Furthermore, it would be interesting in the future to revisit the convergence results of the existing methods for multiobjective/vector optimization problems by using our proposed condition (A) instead of the Lipschitz continuity of Jacobian.

-\begin{remark} It is noteworthy that our method is conceptual and theoretical schemes rather than implementable algorithms.
-Similar issues also appear in the literature; see, e.g., \cite{DS2005, FD2013, LC2014, QGJS2015, QJJZ2017, CY2007, C2010, CY2012, C2013, BG2018, GP2020, DI2004}).
-Therefore, the computational efficiency of the method to a real-world optimization problem depends essentially on the choice of a good feature and structure of the minimization subproblem (\ref{sca_pro1}) at every iteration.
-For example, when the norm $\|\cdot\|_{\infty}$ is used and $C:=\mathbb{R}_{+}^{m}$, the objective function $\psi_{x}$ in (\ref{sca_pro1}) has the simple form as shown in Remark \ref{fw}, and then the descent direction can be easily computed by program.
+It is noteworthy that our method is conceptual and theoretical schemes rather than implementable algorithms.
+Similar issues also appear in the literature; see, e.g., \cite{DS2005, FD2013, LC2014, QJJZ2017, C2010, CY2012, C2013, BG2018, GP2020, DI2004}).
+Therefore, the computational efficiency of the method to a real-world optimization problem depends essentially on the choice of a good feature and structure of the minimization subproblem \eqref{sca_pro1} at every iteration.
+For example, when the norm $\|\cdot\|_{\infty}$ is used and $C=\mathbb{R}_{+}^{m}$, the objective function $\psi_{x}$ in (\ref{sca_pro1}) has the simple form \eqref{sca_pro11}, and then the descent direction can be easily computed by program.
 In such situation, it is worthwhile to verify the performance of our method with the nonmonotone line search.
 For the general case, as recommended in \cite{CY2012}, we can use the bundle method presented in \cite{H_c1993} to solve the problem \eqref{sca_pro1}.
 We leave these issues as subjects for future researches.